• Free shipping on all orders

 People against TNR programs also argue that capturing a cat, no matter how humanely intentioned, is bound to cause them stress.
 Furthermore, they say that not all cats are suitable candidates for surgery or anesthesia.

 However, it should be noted that despite these concerns, the health benefits of spaying or castrating (sometimes referred to as neutering) pets extends beyond population control.
 This means that even if a TNR program does not control feral cat populations as well as one hopes, it will still offer them other benefits which should not be overlooked.
-It also spares many cats from euthanasia, a measure which is sometimes used to control feral cat populations.
+It also spares many cats from euthanasia, a measure that is sometimes used to control feral cat populations.

 hepper-cat-paw-divider